IRS 709 2025-2026 free printable template

 FAQ about IRS 709

-What should I do if my IRS 709 e-filing gets rejected?
+What steps should I take if my IRS 709 is rejected during e-filing?

-How long should I keep records related to my submitted IRS 709?
+How long should I keep records related to my IRS 709 filing?

-It is advisable to retain copies of your filed IRS 709 and any supporting documents for at least three years from the date of filing.
-This period is essential for any potential audits or inquiries from the IRS regarding your submission.
+It's advisable to retain copies of your IRS 709 and related documents for at least three years from the date of filing, as this is the standard period for audit and verification purposes.
+Proper retention helps in case of inquiries or disputes regarding your filings, ensuring you have the necessary documentation readily available.